Virtuant/hadoop-admin-2019/docs/hive-orc-spark.md

 header
 ```

-Now we need to separate the data into a new RDD where we do not have the header above and
+Now we need to separate the data into a new RDD where we do not have the header above and:

 ```scala
 val data = yahoo_stocks.mapPartitionsWithIndex { (idx, iter) => if (idx == 0) iter.drop(1) else iter }
 ```

-the first row to be seen is indeed only the data in the RDD
+the first row to be seen is indeed only the data in the RDD:

 ```scala